segmentio/segment-docs/src/engage/content/mobile-push.md

 plan: engage-premier
 ---

-Use Twilio Engage to build push notification templates to include throughout your marketing campaigns.
+Use Twilio Engage to build mobile push templates to include throughout your marketing campaigns.

-## Push notification template types
+## Mobile push template types

-You can choose between two push notification template types:
+You can choose between two mobile push template types:

 - **Media**, which contains media and text content
 - **Text**, which contains text content

-## Build a push notification message template
+## Build a mobile push message template

 > info ""
-> To build push notification templates in Engage, first [configure Engage for push notifications](/docs/engage/campaigns/push-notifications/).
+> To build mobile push templates in Engage, first [configure Engage for mobile](/docs/engage/campaigns/mobile-push/).

-Follow these steps to build a push notification template:
+Follow these steps to build a mobile push template:

 1. Navigate to **Engage > Content** and click **Create template**.
 2. Select **Push**, then click **Configure**.